Start page

 Burials in the settlement of Nezvisko III and from the Vykhvatyntsi tomb 5 respectively.
 Graphic reconstruction by M.M.
 Gerasimov on found craniums.
 (From the book "The Eneolithicum of the USSR").

-At the same time, the crossing of the Turks on the Right Bank is evidenced by also found among Trypillian burials skulls of people of a completely different physical type (cf. Illustration above).
-In the situation when a Tripillian population could have contact with ancient Bulgars, that if the ancestors of the Chuvash, the assumption about the Semitic ethnicity of Trypillians can be confirmed by the presence of Afro-Asiatic roots in the Chuvash language.
-In addition to the Turks, Trypillians had neighbors also some Indo-European tribes, which could also be reflected in their languages.
-Purposeful searches of Semitic lexical correspondences between, on the one hand, Semitic and Indo-European and Turkic, on the other hand, gave some material to talk more confidently about the Semitic origin of Trypillians.
-This idea is not new and has previously been expressed by some researchers, with the works of which the author is unfamiliar, but only knows about them from newspaper articles.
+While the latest arrivals of Indo-European origin assimilated most of the Turkic people who settled throughout Europe, one Turkic tribe escaped such a fate and its descendants dwell to this day, they are the modern Chuvashes.
+Their ancestors, whom we will call the Proto-Chuvashes, settled in Western Ukraine and lived there for a long time, at the beginning of the first millennium AD they migrated to the Black Sea steppes and became known as the Scythians.
+Later, part of them went to the Middle Volga, and the other – to the Balkans.
+The assumption about the Semitic affiliation of the Trypillians can be confirmed by the presence of Semito-Hamitic roots in the Chuvash language.
+In addition to the Turkic people, the Trypillians also neighbored some Indo-European tribes, which could also be reflected in their language.
+Purposeful searches for lexical correspondences between Semitic, on the one hand, and Indo-European and Turkic, on the other, have provided some material to speak more confidently about the Semitic origin of the Trypillians.
+This idea is not new and has already been expressed earlier by some researchers, whose works the author is not familiar with, but only knows about from newspaper publications.

 A fantastic idea of the Sumerian roots of the Chuvash people is widespread among them now.
 It was formed largely by G. Yegorov.
-There are in his book (YEGOROV GENADIY, 1993) many dubious and far-fetched facts, but clearly, he had grounds for such assumption in some parallels between the Chuvash and Middle Eastern languages and myths, which actually displayed the Bulgarish-Trypillya cultural connections.
+There are in his book (YEGOROV GENADIY, 1993) many dubious and far-fetched facts.
+Still, he had grounds for such assumptions in some parallels between the Chuvash and Middle Eastern languages and myths, which displayed the Proto-Chuvash-Trypillya cultural connections.

 Thus, in the attempt made to find in the Chuvash language possible borrowing from the Semitic, which retained analogs in both Arabic and ancient Hebrew, attention was drawn to the presence of these same roots in Indo-European.
 In particular, there is reason to talk about cultural and linguistic relations between the Semites and the Germans: